 Miguel Trujillo, a Native American and former Marine, sues New Mexico for not allowing him to vote.
 He wins and New Mexico and Arizona are required to give the vote to all Native Americans.

 McCarran-Walter Act grants all people of Asian ancestry the right to become citizens.

 It gives citizens of Washington, DC the right to vote for the US president.
-But to this day, the district’s residents - nearly half of them are African- American - still do not have voting representation in Congress.
+But to this day, the district's residents - nearly half of whom are African-American - still do not have voting representation in Congress.